Appian Way: Notable historical events along the road

-The crucifixion of Spartacus' army
+Crucifixion of Spartacus's army

 In 73 BC, a slave revolt (known as the Third Servile War) under the ex-gladiator of Capua, Spartacus, began against the Romans.
-Slavery accounted for roughly every third person in Italy.
+Slaves accounted for roughly every third person in Italy.

 Spartacus defeated many Roman armies in a conflict that lasted for over two years.
 While trying to escape from Italy at Brundisium he unwittingly moved his forces into the historic trap at Apulia in Calabria.
 The Romans were well acquainted with the region.
 Legions were brought home from abroad and Spartacus was pinned between armies.
 The ex-slave army was defeated at the Siler River by Marcus Licinius Crassus.
 Pompey's armies captured and killed several thousand rebels that escaped from the battle and Crassus captured several thousand more.
 The Romans judged that the slaves had forfeited their right to live.
 In 71 BC, 6,000 slaves were crucified along the 200 km Via Appia from Rome to Capua.

-The World War II Battle of Anzio
+World War II, Battle of Anzio

-In 1943, during World War II, the Allies fell into the same trap Pyrrhus had retreated to avoid, in the Pomptine fields, the successor to the Pomptine marshes.
-The marsh remained, despite many efforts to drain it, until engineers working for Benito Mussolini finally succeeded.
-(Even so, the fields were infested with malarial mosquitos until the advent of DDT in the 1950s.)
+In 1943, during World War II, the Allies fell into the same trap Pyrrhus had retreated to avoid, in the Pomptine fields, the successor to the Pontine Marshes.
+The marsh remained, despite many efforts to drain it, until engineers working for Benito Mussolini finally succeeded (even so, the fields were infested with malarial mosquitos until the advent of DDT in the 1950s).

-Hoping to break a stalemate at Monte Cassino, the Allies landed on the coast of Italy at the Anzio-Nettuno area - ancient Antium - which was midway between Ostia and Terracina.
+Hoping to break a stalemate at Monte Cassino, the Allies landed on the coast of Italy at the Anzio-Nettuno area – ancient Antium – which was midway between Ostia and Terracina.
 They found that the place was undefended.
 They intended to move along the line of the Via Appia to take Rome, outflanking Monte Cassino, but they did not do so quickly enough.
 The Germans occupied Mounts Laziali and Lepini along the track of the old Via Latina, from which they rained down shells on Anzio.
 Even though the Allies expanded into all the Pomptine region, they gained no ground.
 The Germans counterattacked down the via Appia from the Alban hills in a front four miles wide, but could not retake Anzio.
 The battle lasted for four months, one side being supplied by sea, the other by land through Rome.
 In May 1944, the Allies broke out of Anzio and took Rome.
 The German forces escaped to the north of Florence.

 1960 Summer Olympics

-For the 1960 Summer Olympics, it served as part of the men's marathon course that was won by Abebe Bikila of Ethiopia.
+During the 1960 Summer Olympics, the Via Appia was part of the course of the men's marathon.
+The event was won by Abebe Bikila of Ethiopia.